PaddlePaddle/Paddle/doc/fluid/dev/releasing_process_en.md

 # PaddlePaddle Releasing Process

-PaddlePaddle manages its branches using "git-flow branching model", and [Semantic Versioning](http://semver.org/) as it's version number semantics.
+PaddlePaddle manages its branches using Trunk Based Development, and [Semantic Versioning](http://semver.org/) as it's version number semantics.

 Each time we release a new PaddlePaddle version, we should follow the below steps: